 Born in Kuwait, Asma utilised her life experiences to form a synergy called Zaha Experience, a social impact firm that brings together people from different cultures, nations and ethnicities to meet, interact, bond and reshape the way one relates to each other’s culture.
 Her hard work and ideation behind creating border-free experiences through Zaha is not only inspiring to women but every new and young entrepreneur.

 Briar Prestidge – Founder & CEO, Prestidge Group PR

 Originally from New Zealand, Briar is a digital marketing and comms professional who has built a community of over 40,000 business professionals which she addresses via both online and offline channels.
 Her company Prestidge Group PR is a high-profile media agency based in Dubai.
-Briar was selected for Amazon Prime’s reality series ‘The Social Movement’ that aims to solve socio-economic issues.
+She is also one of such female entrepreneurs in UAE who has been selected for Amazon Prime’s reality series ‘The Social Movement’ that aims to solve socio-economic issues.